jinaltandel/developer-assessment/README.md

 Stylesheets
 -----------

-You can either work with the generated CSS in the /css/ directory, or if you’re familiar with Sass the source is in the /sass/ directory.
+You can work with either the CSS in the /css/ directory, or if you’re familiar with Sass the source is in the /sass/ directory.
 We don’t mind which you use.

-The stylesheets are generated with [Compass](http://compass-style.org/), a Sass-based framework.
+The Sass source uses the [Compass](http://compass-style.org/) framework.

 Task 1: CSS
 -----------